pymupdf/PyMuPDF/docs/pixmap.rst

 ============================= ===================================================
 **Method / Attribute**        **Short Description**
 ============================= ===================================================
-:meth:`Pixmap.clearWith`      clear parts of a pixmap :meth:`Pixmap.copyPixmap`     copy parts of another pixmap :meth:`Pixmap.gammaWith`      apply a gamma factor to the pixmap :meth:`Pixmap.getImageData`   return a memory area in a variety of formats :meth:`Pixmap.getPNGData`     return a PNG as a memory area :meth:`Pixmap.invertIRect`    invert the pixels of a given area :meth:`Pixmap.pillowWrite`    save as image using pillow (experimental) :meth:`Pixmap.pillowData`     write image stream using pillow (experimental) :meth:`Pixmap.pixel`          return the value of a pixel :meth:`Pixmap.setAlpha`       set alpha values :meth:`Pixmap.setPixel`       set the color of a pixel :meth:`Pixmap.setRect`        set the color of a rectangle :meth:`Pixmap.setResolution`  set the image resolution :meth:`Pixmap.setOrigin`      set pixmap x,y values :meth:`Pixmap.shrink`         reduce size keeping proportions :meth:`Pixmap.tintWith`       tint a pixmap with a color :meth:`Pixmap.writeImage`     save a pixmap in a variety of formats :meth:`Pixmap.writePNG`       save a pixmap as a PNG file :attr:`Pixmap.alpha`          transparency indicator :attr:`Pixmap.colorspace`     pixmap's :ref:`Colorspace` :attr:`Pixmap.digest`         MD5 hashcode of the pixmap
+:meth:`Pixmap.clear_with`     clear parts of a pixmap :meth:`Pixmap.copy`           copy parts of another pixmap :meth:`Pixmap.gamma_with`     apply a gamma factor to the pixmap :meth:`Pixmap.tobytes`        return a memory area in a variety of formats :meth:`Pixmap.invert_irect`   invert the pixels of a given area :meth:`Pixmap.pil_save`       save as image using pillow (experimental) :meth:`Pixmap.pil_tobytes`    write image stream using pillow (experimental) :meth:`Pixmap.pixel`          return the value of a pixel :meth:`Pixmap.set_alpha`      set alpha values :meth:`Pixmap.set_pixel`      set the color of a pixel :meth:`Pixmap.set_rect`       set the color of a rectangle :meth:`Pixmap.set_dpi`        set the image resolution :meth:`Pixmap.set_origin`     set pixmap x,y values :meth:`Pixmap.shrink`         reduce size keeping proportions :meth:`Pixmap.tint_with`      tint a pixmap with a color :meth:`Pixmap.save`           save a pixmap in a variety of formats :attr:`Pixmap.alpha`          transparency indicator :attr:`Pixmap.colorspace`     pixmap's :ref:`Colorspace` :attr:`Pixmap.digest`         MD5 hashcode of the pixmap